 The most impressive thing about the museum’s architecture is that glass is extensively used to allow natural light.
-Even floors are made with glass, providing a fantastic prospect when walking in the premises of the museum.
-At the yard, there is an open excavated site that shows part of the ancient town, on top of which the museum is built.
+Even floors are made with glass, providing a fantastic prospect when walking on the premises of the museum.
+In the yard, there is an open excavated site that shows part of the ancient town, on top of which the museum is built.

 # Olympia Archaeological Museum

 Next to the archaeological site of Ancient Olympia is the Archaeological Museum of Olympia.
 This is one of the largest and most impressive museums in Greece.
 It was inaugurated in 1984 and its exhibits were relocated there from the old archaeological museum, which now hosts the Museum of Ancient Olympic Games.
 The Archaeological Museum of Ancient Olympia has many rooms and hosts some of the most marvelous ancient Greek marvels, including the statue of Hermes of Praxiteles, the statue of Nike of Paeonius and the wonderful frieze from the temple of Olympian Zeus.